Libor Ustrnul

 Libor Ustrnul (born February 20, 1982) is a Czech former professional ice hockey player.

 Ustrnul was drafted 42nd overall by the Atlanta Thrashers in the 2000 NHL Entry Draft.
 He spent three seasons in the organization and played for their American Hockey League affiliate the Chicago Wolves as well as a spell in the ECHL for the Gwinnett Gladiators but never played in the NHL.
 He then spent three seasons in the Czech Extraliga for HC Karlovy Vary which followed with a brief spell with HIFK in the SM-liiga in Finland.
 He played one more season in the Central Hockey League for the Rapid City Rush before retiring.

+Ustrnul was arrested February 20, 2025 for child pornography possession, according to authorities.
+He made his first court appearance and detention hearing on Feb.
+21, records show.